-We're starting here with Pattern 5 of The Five pattern system which is based around the G Shape barre chord.
+We're starting here with Pattern 5 of The Five pattern system which is based on the G Shape barre chord.

 • The pair of strings on Strings 6/5 have the same fingering.